bombasticSlacks/3-skill/Weapons.md

 * A character that is unconscious or otherwise detained should have a threat of 0.

 ## [Weapon-Traits](Weapon-Traits)
 Abilities or unique effects a weapon might possess.
 If you have an idea in mind as a player or game master, try to come up with a unique trait to properly represent a weapon.
-Traits can either count as 1 or 2 traits towards a weapon's total, depending on how powerful the trait is.
 A non-exhaustive list is provided [here](Weapon-Traits).

 ## Quality
 Weapons come in various qualities.
 Higher quality weapons require specific [Combat Training](Combat-Training) to use.
 For more details on how quality effects a weapon, you can look at [Designing Weapons](Designing-Weapons#Quality)